Health and Safety

 Who should businesses call for non-compliance?

-Businesses should call 311 if patrons insist on entering the establishment without a face covering after they have been instructed to wear one.
+Businesses should call 311 if patrons insist on entering the establishment without a mask after they have been instructed to wear one.

-Face coverings are mandatory in all indoor public spaces – not just City facilities.
-The mask or face covering must be worn in any indoor area that is openly accessible to the public.
+Masks are mandatory in all indoor public spaces.
+The mask must be worn in any indoor area that is openly accessible to the public.

 |Malls/plazas||Indoor areas open to the public|

-Now that face coverings are mandatory, does that mean we no longer have to practice physical distancing when we’re inside?
+Now that masks are mandatory, does that mean we no longer have to practise physical distancing when we’re inside?

 No, physical distancing is still necessary.
-Wearing a face covering will not, on its own, eliminate COVID-19.
+Wearing a mask will not, on its own, eliminate COVID-19.
 Please follow the Core Four actions to help us overcome COVID-19:

-Can a storeowner deny me service if I’m not wearing a face covering?
+Can a storeowner deny me service if I’m not wearing a mask?

-Some people are not able to wear a mask or face covering.
+Some people are not able to wear a mask.
 They do not need to provide proof.
-Please be respectful of people who disclose that they are not able to wear a mask or face covering.
+Please be respectful of people who disclose that they are not able to wear a mask.

-The following individuals would be exempt from the requirement to wear a face covering:
+The following individuals would be exempt from the requirement to wear a mask:

 The by-law also provides an exemption for employees working in areas not accessible by the public, and for police, fire and paramedics during the course of an emergency call.

-What should I do if I see people not wearing face coverings in indoor public places?
+What should I do if I see people not wearing masks in indoor public places?

-If you see people without face coverings in indoor public places, whenever possible, notify store personnel or call 311 to report it.
+If you see people without masks in indoor public places, whenever possible, notify store personnel or call 311 to report it.

 How will this by-law be enforced?
-Can I get a ticket for not wearing a face covering?
+Can I get a ticket for not wearing a mask?

-If by-law officers see people without face coverings in indoor public spaces, they will issue tickets to those people if they don’t have a reason for an exemption.
+If by-law officers see people without masks in indoor public spaces, they will issue tickets to those people if they don’t have a reason for an exemption.

-They may also charge the business owner if they knowingly allowed people into their place of business without an exemption or face coverings.
+They may also charge the business owner if they knowingly allowed people into their place of business without an exemption or masks.

-If someone ignores a business owner’s direction to wear a face covering or leave, the business owner can call 311 and the offender may be fined by by-law officers.
+If someone ignores a business owner’s direction to wear a mask or leave, the business owner can call 311 and the offender may be fined by by-law officers.

 Which businesses are exempt from the by-law?